smparekh/ECE2524_FinalProject/simpleFinance/README.md

 ==============
 ###Shaishav Parekh ECE 2524 Final Project

-Command line finance tracker.
-Creates or loads finance files. needs qt4 to run.
+Command line finance tracker. <br \>
+You can create finance files to track expenses, income and goals. <br \>
+Needs qt4 to run.

 **Please run qmake and make (in that order) for correct compiling and making**